prerana-ghub/peak-treks-devops/README.md

-# PEAK — Trek Booking App
+# PEAK — A Trek Booking App

 A Flask-based trek booking web application with a containerized CI/CD pipeline deployed on AWS EC2 using Ansible, Jenkins, Docker, Docker Hub and Kubernetes (k8s).